-Under the guidance of the Office of Assessment of Student Learning, faculty at Colorado Mesa University participate in the assessment process by defining outcomes that provide clear expectations for what is learned in the classroom, measuring success in achieving those outcomes, and implementing improvements in the classroom and curriculum that will enhance the quality of educational delivery.
+Faculty at Colorado Mesa University play the key role in Assessment.
+By defining student learning outcomes that provide clear expectations for what is learned during courses/programs, measuring student success in achieving those student learning outcomes, and implementing improvements driven by the assessment data, the quality of the Program and student learning is enhanced.

-There are three stages to an effective Assessment Program:
+Stages to an effective Assessment Program include: